Kandahar Afghanistan Travel Guide

 Maintain constant awareness of your surroundings.
 Report anything unusual to your security team immediately.

-Only travel in approved, security-vetted vehicles with trained drivers and security personnel.
+Only travel in approved, security-vetted vehicles with trained taxi drivers and security personnel.

-Always return to a designated secure location before nightfall.
+Always return to a specific secure location before nightfall.
 Avoid any movement after dark.